tinymovr/avlos/README.md

     avlos from file device.yaml

 This will generate the outputs according to the configuration in the output config file.

+### Example

+A complete project example using Avlos is available at [example/](./example).
+Note that all the output paths defined in the output config are relative to that file.
+In contrast, includes are parsed as is.

 ### Avlos offers: